 Co-sponsored concert livestreamed from Falcon House Concerts (Janie Meneely and Rob Van Sante) in Whitby, England

 An Evening with Martin Carthy has had to be rescheduled again.
 Martin Carthy tested positive for COVID, although he's feeling much better now.
+Strict British rules require quarantine even if one is asymptomatic but tests positive for the virus.
 He expects to be in good shape to perform by February.

 2:55 p.m.
 Eastern; 7:55 p.m.
 UK

 Five minutes before showtime, the host, Janie Meneely, will provide a short introduction.
 Janie will monitor the "chat" throughout the show, but Martin will not have a chance to respond to the chats till after.

 The Folklore Society of Greater Washington is partnering with Falcon House Concerts, the Folk Music Society of New York, the Folk Song Society of Greater Boston, the Branford Folk Music Society, and Old Songs to bring you the Livestream from the UK Concert Series from the Falcon Studio in Whitby, UK

 For more than 50 years Martin Carthy has been one of folk music's greatest innovators, one of its best loved, most enthusiastic and, at times, most quietly controversial of figures.
 His skill, stage presence and natural charm have won him many admirers, not only from within the folk scene, but also far beyond it.